Enielen/files-and-folders/book/part4/part4.md

 When studying or working at TU Delft, understanding the difference between remote and local access is essential for managing your files and data effectively.
 Whether you are conducting research, collaborating on a group assignment, or simply keeping your notes organised, understanding the difference between remote and local access and how they apply at TU Delft will help you make informed decisions about file storage and access.

 Below is a table comparing local and remote access.
-Read through it to learn the differences, answer the practice questions.
+Read through the table to learn the differences, then answer the practice questions.

 <style>
     table {